GeraldRyan/GeraldRyan/README.md

 I am a professional software engineer.

-On my GitHub you'll find mostly clutter and some useful things.
+On my GitHub you'll find mostly clutter but a few interesting things.

 🔭 A long time ago, at [a bootcamp far far away](https://www.lambdaschool.com), I made [some things](https://www.geraldryan.dev):